Home

 Diksha started ‘The Ved and Friends Series’ to give voice to South Asian Culture in North America with fun short stories where Ved and his friends experience the rich and vibrant South Asian festivals.
 Diksha’s experience working in the Canadian media, helped her come up with a tailor-made experience for both children and their parents. ved

 Ved and Friends Celebrate Dussehra and Diwali is her first book in the series, which was launched by the Consul General of India, Toronto Mr. Dinesh Bhatia.
-Ved’s Little Book on Devotion was launched by Milton MP Mr. Parm Gill
+Ved’s Little Book on Devotion was launched by Milton MP Mr. Parm Gill.

 C360_2017-09-25-18-58-05-350